lnkhamalah/medical-transportation-system-design/07-Security-and-Risk/03-Performance-and-Quality-Plan.md

 ### Business Impact

 Reduced billing cycle time directly improves cashflow timing.

+The introduction of pre-translated billing outputs reduces end-of-cycle workload, allowing billing to function as a verification step rather than a reconstruction task.

 Even a 3–5 day improvement in invoice issuance can accelerate revenue realization, improving liquidity and operational stability.